thosgood/this-weeks-finds/markdown/1-50/week009.md

 We can get any compact oriented 4-manifold this way using attaching maps that are compatible with the orientations.
 The reader who is new to this may enjoy constructing 2-manifolds in an analogous way.
-Compact oriented 2-manifolds with boundary are just n-holed tori.
+Compact oriented 2-manifolds with boundary are just $n$-holed tori.

 What's cool is that with some tricks one can still *draw* what's going in the case of 3-manifolds and 4-manifolds.
 Here I'll just describe how